 Audio Annotation

-Audio annotation requires listening to recordings and adding suitable metadata to help machines process them accurately.
+Audio annotation involves labeling audio data and speech data for machine learning applications.
+This process requires listening to recordings and adding suitable metadata to help machines process them accurately.

 Audio Classification